Sangkyun-Kim15/Sangkyun-Kim15.github.io/_posts/2021-06-09-train-reservation.md

 - ai
 comments: false
 ---
 This was the project from CS335 Principles of Information and Data Management.
-The goal was to implement train reservation web application in Java.
+The goal was to implement a train reservation web application in Java.

 ## Specification
 * Account functionality